ghumakkad/blog/_posts/2014-10-14-advance-mountaineering-course-nim.markdown

 break before that.
 Common equipments like ropes changed hands and we started climbing down with happiness on our faces.
 While we were climbing down we could see the basic course guys at our camp 1, who were there for there height gain phase.
-At cam 1, we were congratulated by the kitchen staff and Chief Instructor for our successful climb.
+At camp 1, we were congratulated by the kitchen staff and Chief Instructor for our successful climb.
 Everybody was completely exhausted after this arduous climb.After reaching I pulled out the packed breakfast and shared it with my